scds/intro-spss/lessons/lesson4.md

 <img src="../assets/img/lessons/stats10.png" alt="" width="100%" style="border: solid 2px black">

-We haven't shown the frequency table because there's too many rows.
+We haven't shown the frequency table because there are too many rows.

 ## Cross-tabulation

-Cross-tabulation (or crosstabs) display the relationship between two or more categorical variables.
+Cross-tabulation (or crosstabs) displays the relationship between two or more categorical variables.
 These types of tables are sometimes also known as two-way tables or contingency tables.

 In this section, we'll try to find the factor that affects PDA ownership.